 - The first part of the journey from Bangkok to Surat Thani City is by VIP bus with on board toilet and reclining seats.

 - The second part of the journey from Surat Thani City to Khao Sok National Park is by minivan.

-Buy Bus Tickets to Khao Sok National Park
+Buy Tickets from Bangkok to Khao Sok National Park

-Use the Search Box below to book your tickets from Bangkok to Khao Sok National Park.
+Use the Search Box below to buy your tickets from Bangkok to Khao Sok National Park.

-- Krungsiam Tour bus services from Bangkok to Khao Sok National Park terminate at Khao Sok Van Station which is on the junction to the approach road to the entrance to the national park.
+- Montanatip bus services from Bangkok to Khao Sok National Park terminate at Khao Sok Van Station which is on the junction to the approach road to the entrance to the national park.

 About Travel to Khao Sok National Park

 Khao Sok National Park is one of the most popular and interesting of Thailand’s 102 National Parks.

 Khao Sok National Park covers an area of 739 square kilometres, of which 165 square kilometres is taken up by the man made Cheow Lan Lake.

 Khao Sok National Park is bordered by two other national parks of similar size creating a wildness area large enough to sustain a wide range of animal life including wild elephants, leopards, bears and even a few tigers.
 The range of plant and tree life, not to mention insects, fish and reptiles, is equally diverse.